fdeberna/chat-ptolemaic/README.md

 - Active training pipeline code: `pipeline/`
 - Evaluation and reporting code: `evaluation/`, `judge/`
 - Corpus review and cleanup scripts: `scripts/`
-- Local legacy reference code may exist under `archive/legacy/`, but it is not part of the tracked workflow on this branch.

 ## Required Data Layout